 Overall, the Otolaryngology-Head and Neck Surgery Residency Program at UAB provides residents with training in the basic sciences as they apply to the head and neck, communication sciences including speech pathology, audiology and rehabilitative procedures, endocrine disorders, and major disciplines of ENT.
 Residents who complete their training here will have had extensive surgical, clinical and academic training in every aspect of Otolaryngology-Head and Neck Surgery and will be comfortable and competent in performing the duties of excellent Otolaryngologists.
 See our Annual Residents' Research Day Brochure.

-The UAB Division of Otolaryngology interviews for three Post Graduate Year (PGY) 1 positions each year.
+The UAB Division of Otolaryngology interviews for four Post Graduate Year (PGY) 1 positions each year.
 Eligibility requirements of UAB Hospital and the Accreditation Council for Graduate Medical Education (ACGME) are available on the following websites:

 Eligible applicants may apply through the Electronic Residency Application Service (ERAS)